 How Asset Capture Works

 There is something else happening here that is remarkably unfair.
 The price charged to the customers for their meals includes the money being used to pay down the loan on the land and the building.
-Once the loan is paid off, the owner owns the building free and clear.
-But why?
-The money was taken from customers by overcharging them for the product/service they received.
-Yet the owner keeps all of that money taken from customers because he now owns the building free and clear.
+Once the loan is paid off, the owner owns the land and building free and clear, and these two things are gigantically valuable.

 The steps to this asset theft go like this:

-- The owner gets a loan to build the restaurant building and fill it with equipment and furnture.
+- The owner gets a loan to build the restaurant building and fill it with equipment and furniture.

 - With the loan, the owner buys a piece of land and builds the restaurant building.